eliasker/chess/server/README.md

 ![Client-server diagram](./src/img/diagram.PNG "Client-server diagram")

 After each event the server emits the updated object.
+At the moment this is how things are handled.
+I am planning on doing a rewrite before the server becomes too big of a mess.